 Ramadan is the holy month for Muslims all over the world.
-The exact timing changes from year to year.
-It is based on the sightings of the new crescent moon, which marks the beginning of the Ramadan.
+The exact timing changes from year to year and in 2021 the holy month will be from mid April to mid May.
+The exact timing is based on the sightings of the new crescent moon, which marks the beginning of the Ramadan.
 Most non-Muslims probably associate Ramadan with fasting, but the holy month is also the season for internal reflections, religious immersion and acts of charity and generosity.

 Should you visit Dubai during Ramadan?

 Considering that I usually travel out of Dubai for most of the holy month, it might not sound too convincing, if I told you that I think you should go.
-Though, my main reason for leaving Dubai during Ramadan is not solely due to Ramadan itself, but more the fact that it’s so hot in Dubai at this time of the year.
+Though, my main reason for leaving Dubai during Ramadan is not solely due to Ramadan itself, but more the fact that Ramadan in recent years have been during the hot summer months.
 I wouldn’t recommend anyone to visit Dubai during the summer, Ramadan or not, as the heat is unbearable.

-Fasting Non-Muslims are not required to fast, but from sunrise to sunset, no eating or drinking is allowed in public, and this also applies to non-Muslims.
-Therefore, most restaurants and cafes are closed during daytime.
-The ones still open are hidden behind curtains or screens, so the food intake can be done without offending fasting individuals passing by.
-Smoking cigarettes and chewing gum should also be avoided in public during daytime.
+Non-Muslims are not required to fast, but from sunrise to sunset, no eating or drinking is allowed in public, and this also applies to non-Muslims.
+When I first moved to Dubai, all restaurants and cafes were closed during daytime, but in recent years, most of them are open, but hidden behind curtains or screens, so dining out won’t offend fasting individuals passing by.

-Regarding fasting, an exception is made for pregnant women, young children, and people with medical conditions, who are allowed to eat and drink in public, but this should be done discreetly.
-Travelers are also exempted from the rules, so if you’re in transit in Dubai airport, fear not, as all restaurants and even duty free shops are open.
+Regarding fasting, an exception is made for pregnant women, young children, and people with medical conditions, who are all allowed to eat and drink in public, but this should be done discreetly.
+Travelers are also exempted from the rules, so if you are in transit in Dubai airport, fear not, as all restaurants and even duty free shops are open.

 Nightlife during Ramadan

-Iftar is the meal after sunset, when Muslims break the fast.
-You typically start the meal with 3 dates and a sample of traditional Arabic dishes and special Ramadan juices.
-However, globalization has even hit the iftar buffets, and I’ve seen sushi, spaghetti and tiramisu at buffets around Dubai.
+Iftar is the meal after sunset, when Muslims break the fast by eating 3 dates.
+The city has a huge selection of lavish iftar dinners with delicious Arabic dishes and special Ramadan juices.
+However, globalization has even hit the iftar buffets, and I have seen sushi, spaghetti and tiramisu at iftar buffets around Dubai.
 An iftar buffet in Dubai typically costs 50-200 AED depending on the venue, and Ramadan juices are included but no alcohol is served.

 Dress code during Ramadan